Handy wedding checklist

 You’ve spent countless hours planning for your dream wedding day, so now it’s time to ensure everything goes off without a hitch.
 Here is a handy pre-wedding checklist to ensure you have a perfect wedding day experience and get amazing photos!
 I thought I would put a handy list together after being part of countless weddings both as a photographer, bridesmaid and bride; I feel it would be good to share my knowledge.
 Whether you are planning a small intimate wedding in the South of London of a large oversees wedding, this essential checklist will be helpful for all the things you may have or haven't thought about.

-Whether you are getting ready at your one-bedroom flat in London or have a spacious hotel room, we can do many things to help get those perfect getting-ready shots.
+Whether you are getting ready at your one-bedroom flat in London or have a spacious hotel room, you can do many things to help get those perfect getting-ready shots.

-- Have your bridesmaids put everything in a hidden corner of the room when getting ready.
-This way, there aren't random garments, plastic cups and sandwich boxes in the background of your photos.
+- When getting ready, have your bridesmaids put everything in a hidden corner of the room so that there are no random garments, plastic cups, or sandwich boxes in the background of your photos.

-- If you want a first look shot with your parents or bridal party, let me know beforehand, and we can ensure I'm in the right place before they walk through the door to see you.
+- If you want to take a first look photo with your parents, bridal or grooms party, let me know beforehandso I can be in the right place before they arrive.

-- If you want any group photos before your ceremony, we can plan the time for this and make sure you communicate this with your make-up/ hair artists.
+- If you would like to take any group photos before your ceremony, please let us know so we can plan accordingly and ensure that your make-up and hair artists are aware.

 We all know the feeling of a sudden panic when something goes wrong, and you wonder: "How am I going to deal with this?"
 That's why it pays to be prepared; this list has been designed for those times.
 Containing everything you need for quick fixes, this handy list is a must-have for any situation and ensures you are prepared for anything on your wedding day!
 N

 - Hayfever/ Allergy tablets